Osagie-Godstand/Osagie-Godstand/README.md

 Disclaimer: I am not following a trend; I have always wanted to do this, even before I started learning to code.
 I am committed to completing it, no matter how difficult it gets.

-Goals: The goal is not necessarily to be unique but to offer a seamless user experience, <strong>excluding annoying ads</strong>, and hopefully make the Ken social platform valuable.
+Goals: The goal is not necessarily to be unique, but to offer a seamless user experience, excluding disruptive ads, and hopefully make the Ken social platform valuable.
 I aim to ensure that navigating and using the Ken social platform is super easy.

 Estimates: I won't provide an estimate for the development of this application, but I hope to finish it towards the end of 2024.

 Business Plan: 🤐 I have a few great ideas...
 I may not include these ideas in the first release of the Ken social platform.
-Making money is not my motivation for creating this platform, but it will eventually be needed to keep Ken alive.
+My motivation for creating the Ken social platform is more personal, but generating money will eventually be needed to keep the Ken social platform alive.

 Progress: Developing the web application has been challenging but great so far.

-Final Disclaimer: The project repository will remain private for now.
+Final Disclaimer: The project repository will remain private.

-Organization: The GitHub account for the [addIOlogic](https://github.com/addiologic) Organization, where 'Ken' resides, currently only has the logo repository set to public.
+Organization: The GitHub account for the [addIOlogic](https://github.com/addiologic) Organization, where 'Ken' resides, only has the logo repository set to public.